 The criteria for determining vacation and sick leave components are derived from negotiated agreements and State laws.
 Classified employees earn ten to twenty days of vacation per fiscal year, depending upon length of service.
 Accumulated, unused vacation time is paid to classified employees and administrators upon termination of employment.
 Teachers do not earn vacation time.
 Teachers, administrators, and classified employees earn sick leave at the rate of one and one-fourth days per month.
 Sick leave may be accumulated up to a maximum of 210 days for all personnel.
-Upon retirement and after being employed by the School District for three years, payment is made for twenty-five percent for classified employees and twenty-five percent for certified employees of accrued, but unused sick leave credit, up to a maximum of forty-five days.
+Upon retirement and after being employed by the School District for three years, payment is made for twenty-five percent for classified employees of accrued, but unused sick leave credit, up to a maximum of forty-five days.